Pacific Porgy

 The Pacific Porgy is characterized by a distinct, steep, and straight profile of their large forehead, their large silvery lips, their long broad snout, and their deep compressed body that has a depth that is 47% to 51% of standard length.
 They are silvery brown, with irregular brown blotches and five obscure bars on their sides; these bars are highly visible upon collection but fade quickly thereafter.
 They are reported to have a barred or blotched color pattern when hiding which fades when they swim into the open.
 Their mouth is small with their lower jaw featuring 2 rows of conical and enlarged teeth, comprised of canines at the front and molar-like teeth at the rear.
 Their anal fin has 3 spines and 10 rays, their caudal fin is forked, their dorsal fin is low on the body with 12 or 13 spines with the third and fourth being the longest and 11 to 13 rays, and their pectoral fins are long with 13 to 16 rays and a black axil reaching past the anal fin origin.
 Their body is covered with smooth scales.

 The Pacific Porgy is found in clear water adjacent to coral and rocky reefs relatively close to shore at depths up to 79 m (260 feet).
 They reach a length of 61 cm (2 feet 0 inches) inches.
+As of January 1, 2024, the International Game Fish Association world record stood at 1.25 kg (2 lbs 12 oz) with the fish caught in coastal waters off San José del Cabo, Baja California Sur, March 2022, by my good friend Luke Ovgard.
 The Pacific Porgy is poorly studied with very limited information available about their lifestyle and behavioral patterns including specific details on age, growth, longevity, movement patterns, diet, habitat use, and reproduction.

 The Pacific Porgy is a resident of all Mexican waters of the Pacific Ocean.